benbria/coffee-coverage/README.md

 By default, coffeecoverage will instrument source files with the global variable "_$jscoverage".
 This is done to mimic JSCoverage.
 You can rename this variable by using this option.

+#### -i, --initfile

+Specifies an "initfile" which all global initalization is written to.
+This is handy for testing with mocha.
+If you `require` the initfile, then mocha reports will show coverage of all files in your project, even files which were never required anywhere.

 #### -e, --exclude